ing-bank/zkflow/README.md

 Features:

 - Fully private transactions: all states in a transaction are hidden
-- Selectively hide states: mix hidden and public states in one transaction.
+- Partially private transactions: mix hidden and public states in one transaction.
 Separate contract verification logic for hidden and public states
 - Reveal transactions: a new transaction that makes a private state publicly visible moving forward.
 Previous versions of the state in its backchain remain hidden.
 - Hide transactions: a new transaction that makes a public state hidden moving forward.
 Previous versions of the state in its backchain remain public.